Well-posedness of anisotropic and homogeneous solutions to the Einstein-Boltzmann system with a conformal-gauge singularity: Introduction

 \section{Introduction}

 Since the celebrated theorems of Hawking and Penrose, the importance of singularities and their study in general relativity and in particular in cosmology is well-known.
 These theorems give little information about the structure of space-time singularities, which is expected to be very complicated in general.
 However, Penrose \cite{WCH1} has presented arguments that the singularities relevant to the Big Bang in cosmology are much simpler than they are allowed mathematically to be.
 His `Weyl Curvature Hypothesis' is that at any initial singularity the Weyl curvature is finite or zero, even while the Ricci curvature is singular.
-Singularities with this character have variously been called `isotropic' \cite{AT99a,GW} or `conformally compactifiable' but following \cite{LT} it seems more natural now to call them `conformal gauge singularities' -- this serves to emphasise that while the singularity is present in the physical metric, it can be removed by choosing a conformally-related but unphysical metric; it is a singularity whose presence is attributable to the choice of conformal gauge.
+Singularities with this character have variously been called `isotropic' \cite{AT99a,GW} or `conformally compactifiable' but following \cite{LT} it seems more natural now to call them `conformal gauge singularities'.
+By this we mean that while the space-time with the physical metric is singular, there is another choice of metric in the conformal class of the physical metric -- equivalently, a conformal rescaling of the physical metric by a conformal factor -- for which the curvature is nonsingular.
+From this point of view, the space-time singularity, which is certainly present in the physical universe, is attributable wholly to the vanishing or singularity of the conformal factor.
+From the standpoint of conformal geometry there is no singularity, while the physical metric as a particular (but preferred) representative of the conformal class none-the-less is singular.
+In this sense the singularity, while certainly present in the physical metric, may be thought of as due to the choice of conformal gauge, whence the name.
 For recent progress in the study of the formation and properties of general cosmological singularities we refer to \cite{ABIO, FRS, Ring1,Ring2}.

+There has been other work on extending a space-time through a singularity -- see e.g.\ \cite{GL, Sb} -- but the emphasis there is on the possibility of $C^0$ extensions of the physical space-time rather than on smooth extensions of the conformal space-time.
+There has also been other work on giving data at the big-bang -- see e.g.\ \cite{Ring2} and other works by this author -- but again the emphasis is different, with no assumption of smoothness of the conformal metric.
+One might also mention the pre-big-bang cosmology of \cite{Ven}, which is very much in the context of string theory rather than conventional general relativity.

+In this article we study the well-posedness of solutions to the Einstein-Boltzmann system with data given at a conformal gauge singularity.
+There have been several interesting recent results concerning massless solutions to the Einstein-Vlasov system \cite{BFJST,GT,HL,JTV}.
+The massless Vlasov case is not only interesting as a limiting case, but of interest by itself mathematically and physically when modelling massless particles like photons or neutrinos, but also in the context of Burnett’s conjecture \cite{Burnett} that under appropriate assumptions the limit of highly oscillatory solutions to the Einstein vacuum equations is a solution of the Einstein-massless Vlasov system, see \cite{GT,HL} for recent progress.
+For an introduction and background to the field of general relativistic kinetic theory we refer to \cite{AGS,Andreasson, Ehlers, Ring, SZ, Stewart}.